 The tailstock live center (A) Fig. 14, supplied with your lathe, is equipped with a No. 2 Morse Taper shank.

 NOTE: Before inserting the live center, clean both the shank and the inside of the tailstock to remove any grease or debris.
-To remove the live center (A) from the tailstock spindle (B), use the knockout bar (C) Fig. 14 (supplied) through the hole (D) in the opposite end of the spindle.
+To remove the live center (A) from the tailstock spindle (B), insert the knockout bar (C) Fig. 14 (supplied) through the hole (D) in the opposite end of the spindle and push the center out.
+Or, fully retract the spindle with the handwheel to eject the center.